almeath/DOSBox-SVN-64-bit-for-macOS/README.md

 These instructions assume you are familiar with using the Terminal.

+This build includes the following patches:

+	Munt - for MT-32/CM-32L emulation

+	Glide - ready to use with the OpenGlide library for 3dfx graphics "pass-through" support (see my OpenGlide library on Github)

+	Nuked OPL3 - emulates the Yamaha YMF262/CT1747

+	Memory - increases memory limit to 384mb for use with Windows9x.

+	Large HD - increases hard drive image size limit (seems to work reliable up to 8GB)

 _**A. Install DOSBox Dependencies**_

 1. Install Xcode command line tools: